 - Sometimes I needed to re-do things multiple times until it was approved – an obvious annoying thing when you’re working for someone else, but I wasn’t used to it yet.

 - My perfectionism is not that great when I’m working not just for myself.
 I would take longer than I needed working on something to make it perfect, when in any company it’s all about delivering results quickly.
 And I usually still wouldn’t like it in the end, which is probably because I still didn’t consider what I was working on there my area.

 But I wouldn’t end on a negative note – it was great six months!

-One of my favorite days was when Lottie was doing a takeover of Superdrug’s instagram, so I took a lot of images for that with the team:
+One of my favorite days was when the second brand was doing a takeover of Superdrug’s instagram, so I took a lot of images for that with the team:

 And some behind the scenes images from campaign shoots:

 Temporary tattoos shoot

 One of the final shots: (I edited the colors on these)